rezaulhreza/weather-app/README.md

 # weather-app

-# this was done at during lecture.
+# this was done during lecture.

 # This is an weather app which uses JavaScript for interactivity